guardian/editorial-tools-integration-tests/README.md

 In the interests of keeping this repository organised, the best practice for adding a new service is to do the following (using a service called `my-new-service` as an example):

 1. Add the required information to `cypress.env.json`.
-Keys in the file are ingested by the cookie generator script `src/utils/cookie.js`, with the `baseUrl` of each being used to create a cookie.
+Keys in the file are ingested by the cookie generator script `src/utils/cookie.ts`, with the `baseUrl` of each being used to create a cookie.
 Note that if you don't need a `gutools` cookie for your service, you can skip this step and reference the URL directly in the tests.
     - In the below example, a `cookie.json` would be created in the root of the repository, given the necessary `.settings` configuration file is found in the S3 bucket referenced in `env.json`.
     - The `.settings` config file looks at the third-level domain of the URL you are looking to hit, so, if your domain was `my-new-service.gutools.co.uk`, it would look for a settings file called `gutools.settings`.
-    - For further information on how the cookie gets validated, please see the [pan-domain-node repository](https://github.com/guardian/pan-domain-authentication/#to-verify-login-in-nodejs) that `cookie.js` leverages to authenticate itself with Guardian domains.
+    - For further information on how the cookie gets validated, please see the [pan-domain-node repository](https://github.com/guardian/pan-domain-authentication/#to-verify-login-in-nodejs) that `cookie.ts` leverages to authenticate itself with Guardian domains.
 ```json
 {
   "baseUrls": {